adilahmed31/cs537-Discussion-su22/week-10/README.md

 ```
 [`ext2group.c`](ext2group.c)  reads the first (and only) group descriptor of a floppy disk and prints it to screen.

-he group descriptor tells us the location of the block/inode bitmaps and of the inode table (described later) through the `bg_block_bitmap`, `bg_inode_bitmap` and `bg_inode_table` fields.
+The group descriptor tells us the location of the block/inode bitmaps and of the inode table (described later) through the `bg_block_bitmap`, `bg_inode_bitmap` and `bg_inode_table` fields.
 These values indicate the blocks where the bitmaps and the table are located.
 It is handy to have a function to convert a block number to an offset on disk, which can be easily done by knowing that all blocks on disk have the same size of `block_size` bytes (calculated earlier from the super-block):

 ```C
 #define BASE_OFFSET 1024  /* location of the super-block in the first group */